opf/openproject/CONTRIBUTING.md

 ## Development flow
 For contributing source code, please follow the Git Workflow below:

-- Fork Openproject on GitHub
+- Fork OpenProject on GitHub
 - Clone your fork to your development machine:

 ```